Kuch Rang Pyar Ke Aise Bhi SPOILER: Here’s How The Show Will End…

 Recently, Shaheer Sheikh and Erica Fernandes had shared emotional messages on their social networking accounts.
 Mamta Patnaik too, took to social media, "❤️ overwhelmed by all the love ... thankful #krpkab #kuchrangpyarkeaisebhi."

-Well, we are sure the fans will miss their favourite Dev (Shaheer Sheikh) and Sona (Erica Fernandes) on-screen.
+Well, we are sure the fans will miss their favourite characters, Dev (Shaheer Sheikh) and Sona (Erica Fernandes) on-screen.
 We wish the team all the best for their future endeavours.